NNPDF/eko/doc/source/theory/N3LO_ad.rst

 =========================

-The |N3LO| |QCD| anomalous dimensions :math:`\gamma^{(3)}` are not yet fully known, since they rely on the calculation of 4-loop DIS integrals.
+The |N3LO| |QCD| anomalous dimensions :math:`\gamma^{(3)}` are not yet fully known, since they rely on the calculation of 4-loop |DIS| integrals.
-Moreover the analytical structure of these function is already known to be complicated since in Mellin space it will included harmonics sum up to weight 7, for which an analytical contribution is not available.
+Moreover the analytical structure of these function is already known to be complicated since in Mellin space it will included harmonics sum up to weight 7, for which an analytical expression is not available.

 Here we describe the various assumptions and limits used in order to reconstruct a parametrization that can approximate their contribution.